-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosiclashebrstud.
+The Examination Regulations relating to this course are available at 2019-20, Master of Studies in Classical Hebrew Studies (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-20. MASTER OF PHILOSOPHY IN CLASSICAL INDIAN RELIGION
+21. MASTER OF PHILOSOPHY IN CLASSICAL INDIAN RELIGION